 - A standby generator will turn on automatically via a transfer switch when the power goes off, but a portable generator needs a manual startup (unless it has been retrofitted with an aftermarket transfer switch).
 Moreover, if you need a generator to keep food in your home refrigerator cold, but no one is around to crank the portable generator, a standby generator would be your best bet.

-A big advantage with portable generators vs standby generators is their mobility.
+A big advantage with portable and inverter generators vs standby generators is their mobility.
 Ideally, they can be taken anywhere with you, something a standby generator does not permit.

 Should I Get a Standby Generator?